Tone Matters

 and:

 Writing online is one of the most difficult things that we do.
 We write like we speak — with tone.
-Unfortunately, we also read like we speak — that is, using the tone that we think that we might be using in order to express the words that we are reading.
+Unfortunately, we also read as we speak — that is, using the tone that we think that we might be using in order to express the words that we are reading.
 The result can be disastrous.
-Something that I write with a sarcastic tone within the confines of my head can be interpreted using a wholly straightforward tone when read by my recipient.
-Likewise, something that was intended to be taken as written by someone else can be misinterpreted to be sarcastic or condescending, or otherwise insulting when I am reading it.
+Something I write in a sarcastic tone in my head can be interpreted in a wholly straightforward tone when read by my recipient.
+Likewise, something that was intended to be taken at face value by someone else can be misinterpreted as sarcastic, condescending, or otherwise insulting when I read it.

 This is an especially important lesson to learn when dealing with policy compliance issues.
-These matters tend to have people dealing with high levels of emotion.
-When services have been suspended or a threat of suspension (or worse) is in play, people on both sides of that divide tend to become very emotional.
+These matters often leave people dealing with high levels of emotion.
+When services have been suspended, or a threat of suspension (or worse) is in play, people on both sides of that divide tend to become very emotional.
 Everyone seems (on occasion, at least) to immediately feel like the “other side” is just out to belittle them at best and take their jobs away at worst.

 It is at moments like these when it is vitally important for professionals to walk away before hitting “Send” on that message.
-Time needs to be taken for reflection and an editing process needs to happen that will result in the tone of the message being reviewed for levelheadedness and accuracy.
+Time needs to be taken for reflection, and an editing process should be used to review the tone of the message for levelheadedness and accuracy.
 While it is perhaps true that business correspondence, in general, is no place for vitriol, sarcasm, or hyperbole, this is especially true when it comes to writing messages touching upon policy compliance.
 So, wait 10 minutes (or an hour) and consider asking someone else to review the message for tone and clarity.

 Whether you are a policy compliance agent or you are dealing with the policy compliance people at your service provider, it’s always worth remembering that the person on the other side of the message is still a human being.
 They want to be treated with just as much respect as you desire to receive from them.
 Thus, it is very important that we take the time to write clearly, dispassionately, and succinctly.